fly4future/ros1_bridge/README.md

 ---

-## How to build and run the bridge (to be added)
+## How to build and run the bridge

 ### Step 1: Prerequisites

 This bridge is made to work on Ubuntu 20 for ros noetic and ros2 humble.
 So first make sure that your local environment runs on Ubuntu 20.

-Then, you can install ros noetic by following [the official tutorial]{https://wiki.ros.org/noetic/Installation/Ubuntu}.
+Then, you can install ros noetic by following [the official tutorial](https://wiki.ros.org/noetic/Installation/Ubuntu).

-Finally, you will need to install ros2 humble from source following [these instructions]{https://docs.ros.org/en/humble/Installation/Alternatives/Ubuntu-Development-Setup.html}.
+Finally, you will need to install ros2 humble from source following [these instructions](https://docs.ros.org/en/humble/Installation/Alternatives/Ubuntu-Development-Setup.html).
 Make sure to select the command for Ubuntu 20.04 LTS in the section **Install development tools and ROS tools**.

 Now that you have a functionning Ubuntu 20 environment that supports both ros noetic and ros2 humble, it is time to start actually building the mrs_msgs bridge.